-The Chemistry Department reviews the preparation of all first-year students prior to the beginning of the fall term, using test scores, admission records, and other information supplied by students through the High-School Math and Science Survey.
-Incoming students should complete this survey during the summer before matriculation.
+The Chemistry Department reviews the preparation of all first-year students prior to the beginning of the fall term, using test scores, admission records, the online Chemistry Placement Exam, and other information supplied by students through the High-School Math and Science Survey.
+Incoming students should complete the Chemistry Placement Exam during the summer before matriculation.
 In particular, the Department determines the appropriate General Chemistry lecture course, either CHEM 161 or 163, for every entering first-year student.
-Students will be able to view their initial placement in early August at the "Course Placement" site on Canvas@Yale.
-Students who wish to take a more advanced course than their initial placement recommends should plan to take the on-campus placement examination.
+Students will be able to view their initial placement in early August at the "Course Placement" site at Canvas@Yale.